4.5. Multi-Instance Object

 };

 Transactions are performed on an Object level, not an Object Instance Level.
-This means we need to back up the state of all writable resources in all Object Instances.
+This means you need to back up the state of all writable resources in all Object Instances.

 static int transaction_begin(anj_t *anj, const anj_dm_obj_t *obj) {